yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![A screenshot of the Kubernetes management dashboard showing part of the deployment file.](media/Ex2-Task1.17.png)

-18. Update the api deployment by using `kubectl` to apply the new configuration
+18. Update the api deployment by using `kubectl` to apply the new configuration.

     ```bash
     kubectl apply -f ./api.deployment.yml